nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

 GFM advantages:

 - The source is well rendered on GitHub and may be used as README.
-- Useful auto-generated heading identifies for links to topics.
+- Useful auto-generated heading identifiers for links to topics.
 - GitHub and VSCode support navigation by these links.
 - Clear escaping rules ~ any ASCII punctuation.